autonomi-ai/nos/README.md

 This project is licensed under the [Apache-2.0 License](LICENSE).

+## 📡 Telemetry

+NOS collects anonymous usage data using [Sentry](https://sentry.io/).
+This is used to help us understand how the community is using NOS and to help us prioritize features.
+You can opt-out of telemetry by setting `SENTRY_ENABLED=0`.

 ## 🤝 Contributing
 We welcome contributions!
 Please see our [contributing guide](CONTRIBUTING.md) for more information.